Freddy-cod/Freddy-cod/README.md

 - 👋 Hi, I’m @Freddy-cod
-- 👀 I’m interested in Machine Learning and Data Science
+- 👀 I’m a Data Scientist and the founder of Barrister Bulletin.
-- 🌱 I’m currently a Data Science Mentor at a coding bootcamp.
+- 🌱 I’m currently working as a Technical Quality Specialist.
-- 💞️ I’m looking to collaborate on projects to do with NLP and any intellectually stimulating projects within the AI space .
-- 📫 How to reach me : https://www.linkedin.com/in/alfred-ndlovu-37b548180/
+- 📫 How to reach me: https://www.linkedin.com/in/alfred-ndlovu-37b548180/

 <!---
 Freddy-cod/Freddy-cod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.